scaires/handsolo/Rules/Rules.md

 * Demand arrow
 	* The demand arrow shows if a price is higher than average (up arrow), lower than average (down arrow), or average (no arrow).
 * Market modifiers
 	* The lower left box on revealed market cards may show a market modifier: The listed good's price is increased or decreased by the amount shown.
 The market modifier is always ignored on the Starport card itself.
+Note, a good's price is always at a minimum of '1'.

 ### Commodities